dcanones/blog/content/posts/i_moved_to_madrid/i_moved_to_madrid.md

 Slug: i-moved-to-madrid
 Authors: David Adrián Cañones Castellano
 Summary: Moving from a middle sized city in the deep south of Spain to the third largest urban area in Europe is a big change.
 In this post I write about the pros and cons of living in a city like Madrid.
-Header_Cover: /images/posts/i_moved_to_madrid/madrid-black.jpg
+Header_Cover: images/posts/i_moved_to_madrid/madrid-black.jpg
 Headline: Nothing last forever

 # The story

 Let's go straight to the point.
-At the moment of writing this lines, I have been living in Madrid for 5 months.
+At the moment of writing these lines, I have been living in Madrid for 5 months.
 I grew up in a small village and moved to the closest urban area (Seville) when I started college.
 I spent nine years there of both hard study and work.
 I had my entire life in Seville: an apartment, a car, all my stuff, my girlfriend, my family, (most of) my friends.